pynadath/psychsim/psychsim/domains/groundtruth/accessibility/Phase1/Prescribe/TA2B/TA2B-TA1C-allowedInterventions-Question2.md

 Q3.

 1.1-4.
-Aiding a particular set of actors divides the available budget among them uniformly, unless otherwise specified.
+Aiding a particular set of actors divides the available funds among them uniformly, unless otherwise specified.

 1.5-8.
 Taxation is now eliminated.

 1.9.
 The subsidy would be a pre-specified fixed amount.
-If the budget is completely exhausted, no further subsidies will be given.
+If the pool is completely exhausted, no further subsidies will be given.

 1.10.
 The amount paid in and out would be a pre-specified fixed amount.
 If the pool is ever exhausted, then no actors can collect.